damhiya/Coq-tips/README.md

 A tip for poor programmers who have to use Coq for their projects.

 ## Notation and implicit arguments
-You may encounter a mysterious failure of unification. e.g. `eapply` fails though the given term and the goal seems equal.
+You may encounter a mysterious failure of unification. e.g. `eapply` fails though the conclusion of the given term and the goal seems equal.
 In that case, try using `Set Printing All` to disable all notation and implicit arguments.

 ## Normalization of proof terms